Toothache is never an enjoyable experience, but it can be even worse if your dentist is full or you can’t get to an appointment for several days.

 At Pleasant Family Dentistry, we understand how horrific toothache can be, which is why we recommend regular checkups with a professional dentist.

 A dentist can spot issues early, treat them, and advise you on keeping your mouth clean and reducing your chances of tooth decay and infection.

 If you’re afraid of the dentist and don’t feel comfortable getting regular checkups, then we can help.
-We offer sedation dentistry and dedicated support for nervous patients so that you feel at ease and keep your teeth clean and healthy.
+We offer dermal fillers treatment, sedation dentistry, and dedicated support for nervous patients so that you feel at ease and keep your teeth clean and healthy.

 For more information or to book an appointment, contact us today, and our team of dedicated staff will be more than happy to help.